artefactual/archivematica-docs/admin-manual/installation/dashboard-config.rst

 #.
 Approve normalization, sending the AIP to storage, and uploading the
    DIP without interrupting the workflow in the dashboard.

 #.
-Store the AIP without interripting the workflow in the dashboard.
+Store the AIP without interrupting the workflow in the dashboard.

 #.
 Select whether or not Archivematica should transcribe files.